nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 1. The `Parser` component parses user input and returns the new `AddCommand` object to the `MindMyMoney`.
 2. `AddCommand` instantiates `addInput`, `expenditureList` and `creditCardList`.
-3. The application invokes `Addcommand#execute` to execute user instruction.
+3. The application invokes `Addcommand.execute` to execute user instruction.
-4. During the execution, `Addcommand#execute` will parse through user input to obtain the `EXPENDITURE`, `CATEGORY`, `DESCRIPTION`, `AMOUNT` and `TIME` fields.
+4. During the execution, `Addcommand.execute` will parse through user input to obtain the `EXPENDITURE`, `CATEGORY`, `DESCRIPTION`, `AMOUNT` and `TIME` fields.
 5. The `Addcommand` object instantiates a new `Expenditure` object with the aforementioned 5 fields and adds them into the `ExpenditureList`.